retest/retest-docs/en/howtos/2-min-surili-demo-tutorial.md

 The 2-minutes Surili tutorial with our demo application
 =======================================================

-With ReTest, you do not even have to record tests yourself!
+With retest, you do not even have to record tests yourself!
 Just use our digital monkey -- Surili -- to create the tests.

 Confined Monkey Testing